VyrazuLabs/asseto-asset-management/README.md

 ## Features

-- **Admin**: Maintain detailed records of all Assigned Users, Locations, Departments ,Product Types ,Product Categories ,Roles.
+- **Admin**: Maintain detailed records of all Assigned Users, Locations, Departments, Product Types, Product Categories, and Roles.
-- **Dashboard**: Displays information like Assets, Assigned/Unassigned Assets, Vendors ,Locations ,Products ,Users and Total Asset Cost in a tabular format along with      Upcoming Warranty Expiries and Recent Activities Performed in the dashboard.
+- **Dashboard**: Displays information like Assets, Assigned/Unassigned Assets, Vendors, Locations, Products, Users, and Total Asset Cost in a tabular format along with Upcoming Warranty Expiries and Recent Activities Performed in the dashboard.
-- **Assets**:Assign people to assets by adding them and a list to display all the assigned peoples with their respective assets.
+- **Assets**: Assign people to assets by adding them and a list to display all the assigned people with their respective assets.
 - **Upload**: To generate a sample file or upload them for all the displayed data of Vendors, Locations, Departments, Product Types, Product Categories.
 - **Reporting and Analytics**: Generate reports on asset performance, utilization, and maintenance history.
 - **User Management**: Role-based access control to secure sensitive asset information.
 - **Integration**: API support for integrating with other enterprise systems.
-- **Recycle Bin**:Contains all the previously deleted files by the admin and also has functionality to restore them.
+- **Recycle Bin**: Contains all the previously deleted files by the admin and also has functionality to restore them.

 ## Installation